AfaanBilal/koshur-lang/README.md

 🍁 koshur-lang
 ===============

-A simple programming language inspired by the Kashmiri language (Koshur)
+A simple programming language inspired by the Kashmiri language (Koshur).

 ---